-There will be 4 different games with each player making 10 throws a game.
+There will be 4 different games, with each player making 10 throws a game.
 The player with the most points at the end of 10 throws wins the game.
-Players change sides after 5 throws so each player will have an opportunity to throw in each board for the purpose of fairness.
+Players change sides after 5 throws, so each player will have an opportunity to throw in each board for fairness.

 There are 7 weeks of standard play.
-Playoff starts on the 8th week with each player trying to eliminate each other.
-If a tie ensues, sudden death penalty determines who will advance to the playoffs.
+The playoff starts on the 8th week, with each player trying to eliminate the other.
+The sudden death penalty determines who will advance to the playoffs if a tie ensues.

 IATF Axe Throwing Rules and regulations

 The International Axe Throwing Federation (IATF) was established in 2016 to cater to the growing sport of axe throwing.
-It was created with the vision of standardizing rules to enable broad and accessible completion among players.
+It was created to standardize rules to enable broad and accessible completion among players.